xdmushui/partner-center-sdk/develop/get-subscription-analytics-by-search-query.md

 ### Filter syntax

-The filter parameter must be composed as a series of field, value and operator combinations.
+The filter parameter must be composed as a series of field, value, and operator combinations.
 Multiple combinations can be combined using **and** or **or** operators.

 An unencoded example looks like this: